 Would you call a prospect on his mobile phone?

 Let’s say a receptionist gave you a prospect’s mobile phone number.
-You have been trying for weeks to reach the prospect using his regular business land line, but you haven’t been able to get through.
-You left several voice mails and sent him emails, but no luck.
+You have been trying for weeks to reach the prospect using his regular business landline, but you haven’t been able to get through.
+You left several voicemails and sent him emails, but no luck.
 You’re getting frustrated.
 Now, finally, you have an “in”.
 You have the prospect’s mobile phone number.
 That’s great news!
 Because in most cases, people are more likely to answer their mobile phone than their business land line.

 My answer – No.

 Here’s why – put yourself in the prospect’s shoes.
-If he hasn’t returned your messages by now, how do you think he’s going to respond with you calling him on his mobile phone and catching him off guard?
+If he hasn’t returned your messages by now, how do you think he’s going to respond to you calling him on his mobile phone and catching him off guard?
 You may catch him at a bad or inconvenient time.
 Maybe he’s grocery shopping, or sitting in the doctor’s office, or driving in congested traffic.
 Maybe he’s heading to the emergency room because his daughter is hurt, or heading to school for an important parent/teacher conference.

 Sure, you may score some points by reaching him on his mobile phone, but you would have won the battle and not the war.

-When you call someone on their business phone line, you expect them to well…be doing business.
+When you call someone on their business phone line, you expect them to…well be doing business.
 Sure, you may still catch them at an inconvenient time (maybe he’s playing solitaire or eating a late lunch), but he’s at a place of business, so you would expect him to at least talk to you for a couple of minutes.
-The prospect may still brush you off, or he will tell you to call him back later, but in most cases he’s not going to be angry with you calling him at work.
+The prospect may still brush you off, or he will tell you to call him back later, but in most cases, he’s not going to be angry with you calling him at work.
 He knows that comes with the territory.